-Ford UK plans to release 13 electric vehicles by 2020, with 40 new models coming globally by 2022.
+Ford UK plans to release 13 electric vehicles by the end of 2020, with 40 new models coming globally by 2022.

 Saltmarine Ford are excited to introduce you to the excellent range of new Mild Hybrid, Hybrid, Plug-in Hybrid and battery electric vehicles that have been announced so far and help you discover more about the different powertrains available.

 To make it easier to understand, we have broken down the differences between the range available and given you a brief overview of the current models.

 Get in touch!
 Our friendly sales team will be pleased to answer any questions you may have on our expanding electric range.
 You can check out our FAQs below or feel free to click any of the buttons below to enquire and we will be in touch or if you like you can give us a call on 028 8772 3376.